pzemtsov/pzemtsov.github.io/_posts/2014-05-07-from-macros-to-templates.md

   somewhere at compile time.
 In our case each `move_bytes<N>` causes instantiation of `move_bytes<N-1>`.
   Here the parameter `N` indicated the number of bytes to be moved.

-- This chain of instantiations can go for ever, eventually causing stack overflow in the template processor, so a terminating definition is required.
+- This chain of instantiations can go forever, eventually causing stack overflow in the template processor, so a terminating definition is required.
 The syntax `template<> inline void move_bytes<0>` means that the definition of `move_bytes<0>` does not follow the general pattern.
 It is implemented as an empty function, which is reasonable for a function that moves zero bytes.

-- There is no need for separate `MOVE_BYTE` function or macro any more: its code can be easily placed inside `move_bytes<N>`.
+- There is no need for separate `MOVE_BYTE` function or macro anymore: its code can be easily placed inside `move_bytes<N>`.

 - Hopefully the functions will be inlined into each other (I asked for that by using the `inline` keyword, but the compiler can do some inlining even without such a request), and in the end we'll get an unrolled loop.

 - Macros can access any variables from the context they are invoked; functions can't.
-That's why the entire context these functions operate one must be passed to them as parameters
+That's why the entire context these functions operate on must be passed to them as parameters

-- Unlike macros, the template functions are truly generic and do not depend on exact values of variables.
+- Unlike macros, the template functions are truly generic and do not depend on the exact values of variables.
   In our case we could even use the `DST_SIZE` (our tuning parameter) as a byte count.
 With macros we could construct macro name dynamically (using the `##` operator), but all the required macros must exist already.